Services

 Please note: The services listed below are not comprehensive.
-If you do not see the assessment service you desire, please contact Dr. Kasler directly by using the “Contact” link.
-Dr. Kasler does not offer therapy but can provide referrals for treatment upon completion of an evaluation.
+If you do not see the assessment service you desire, please contact me by using the “Contact” link or by calling 678-825-5660.
+Please note that I no longer provide therapy, but I offer referrals to trusted therapists upon completion of your evaluation.

 Assessments

 Psychological assessments are typically conducted in order to assist in diagnosis and treatment planning.
 Assessment may include an initial consultation or clinical interview; behavioral observation; caregiver and teacher report; and measures of cognitive ability (IQ), academic achievement, visual-motor skills, expressive and receptive language, emotional and behavioral functioning, executive skills (including computerized continuous performance tests), adaptive behavior, and social functioning.
-Testing typically takes two to five hours of direct face-to-face time, and a written report of the results along with feedback is offered within 10 to 15 business days.
+Testing typically takes two to six hours of direct face-to-face time, and a written report of the results along with feedback is offered within two weeks of completion of testing.

-Dr. Kasler offers assessments for children as young as two and adolescents up to the age of 18.
+I offer assessments for children as young as two and adolescents up to the age of 17.

-Dr. Kasler also offers assessments specifically for Autism Spectrum Disorders, including the Autism Diagnostic Observation Schedule (ADOS-2) which is considered the gold standard for autism testing.
+I offer assessments specifically for Autism Spectrum Disorders, including the administration of the Autism Diagnostic Observation Schedule (ADOS-2), which is considered the gold standard for autism testing.

 Please note that the test measures listed below reflect a “typical” assessment, and your child’s test battery may vary depending upon your child’s individual needs.